 By giving your pup a DNA test, you can actually give yourself a heads up, and consider picking up an insurance policy if your dog could potentially be predisposed to expensive health conditions like cancer, hip dysplasia, and the MDR1 mutation, which puts certain dogs in life threatening situations when they take certain prescription medications.

 Regardless of your feelings on pet insurance, it’s still nice to know what to look out for down the road to help your dog to live a long and healthy life, and Wisdom Health is the best test to help you do that.

 However, if you’d like a more in-depth explanation of these tests, including how they work, then read our full write up to learn everything that you need to know.
 We give a full explanation of the benefits of these tests, their effectiveness, and why you might choose one over the other!

-If you don’t have time for the full article though and you’ve already made up your mind, you can get the best deal on a Wisdom Panel test by going straight to the manufacturer.
-Use this link to see what they have available right now.
+If you don’t have time for the full article though and you’ve already made up your mind, here’s a link to Wisdom Panel’s BEST and most comprehensive test!

 Wisdom panel 3 vs 4 : What’s the difference?

 Okay, so Wisdom Panel actually sells a couple of different dog DNA tests, and you may be wondering whether one is worth purchasing over the other one.
 That’s a valid concern, so here’s the low down on those tests.